-Churg-Strauss syndrome — also known as allergic granulomatosis (gran-u-loe-muh-TOE-sis) and allergic angiitis (an-je-I-tis) — is a disorder marked by blood vessel inflammation.
+Churg-Strauss syndrome — also known as eosinophilic granulomatosis (gran-u-loe-muh-TOE-sis) with polyangiitis (pol-e-an-jee-I-tis) — is a disorder marked by blood vessel inflammation.
 This inflammation can restrict blood flow to vital organs and tissues, sometimes permanently damaging them.

-Asthma is the most common sign of Churg-Strauss syndrome, but Churg-Strauss syndrome can cause a variety of problems, ranging from hay fever, rash and gastrointestinal bleeding, to severe pain and numbness in your hands and feet.
-The wide range of symptoms — and their similarity to symptoms of other disorders — make Churg-Strauss syndrome challenging to diagnose.
+Asthma is the most common sign of Churg-Strauss syndrome, but Churg-Strauss syndrome can cause a variety of problems, ranging from hay fever, rash and gastrointestinal bleeding to severe pain and numbness in your hands and feet.
+The wide range of signs and symptoms and their similarity to those of other disorders makes Churg-Strauss syndrome challenging to diagnose.

 Churg-Strauss syndrome is rare and has no cure.
 But, your doctor can usually help you control symptoms with steroids and other powerful immunosuppressant drugs.

-Churg-Strauss is a highly variable illness.
+Churg-Strauss syndrome, which used to be known as allergic granulomatosis and allergic granulomatous angiitis, is a highly variable illness.
 Some people have only mild symptoms, whereas others experience severe or life-threatening complications.
 There are three stages, or phases, of Churg-Strauss syndrome, each with its own signs and symptoms, but not everyone develops all three phases or in the same order.
 This is especially true when the disease is caught and treated before the most serious damage occurs.

 Churg-Strauss stages may include: